-China to deploy 3 more radars in Tibet along India border
+China will soon deploy three more unmanned radars in Tibet

 China's first unattended radar station has stood for eight years on top of Ganbala Mountain.
 This year another three unattended radars are going to be installed in order to form a radar network with the previous ones, state-run People's Daily reported.